-When my older Seimens hearing aid started making strange noises, it was time to replace it.
+When my older Seimens hearing aids started making strange noises, it was time to replace them.
 Because hearing aids can be so expensive and aren’t covered by my insurance plan, painfully I had put it off.
-As I soon figured out, over the last decade, hearing aids have become even more confusing than shopping for a new car and almost as expensive. :( I didn’t know at the time, but I would end up finding my answer with an online hearing aid retailer.
+As I soon figured out, over the last decade, hearing aids have become even more confusing than shopping for a new car and almost as expensive.

 I first visited my local audiologist, in the Chicago area.
 The audiologist listened to my old hearing aid and advised me that it should be replaced.
 I initially thought I was in the market for top of the line wiz-bang-wow hearing aids until I heard the prices.
 I immediately lowered my standards.
 The price quoted for a set of mid level hearing aids was $4,400.
 I respectfully declined and thought that I should do a little shopping.

-Having worn hearing aids for more than two decades (I have a moderate to severe hearing loss in both ears), so I fancied myself as a savvier hearing aid owner/buyer/shopper than many.
-I am a middle aged businessman, reasonably computer literate, and was determined to find the best deal on a set of hearing aids that would provide me a reasonably normal active hearing lifestyle.
+Having worn hearing aids for more than two decades (I have a moderate to severe hearing loss in both ears), I fancied myself as a savvier hearing aid owner/buyer/shopper than most.
+I am a middle aged businessman, reasonably computer literate, and was determined to find the best deal on a set of hearing aids that would support my reasonably normal active hearing lifestyle.

+It didn’t make sense to me why they should cost thousands of dollars each.
 Aren’t hearing aids basically just a microphone, amplifier, and speaker in your ear?
-It didn’t make sense to me why they should cost thousands of dollars each.
+Apparently NOT.

 Modern technology has ushered in a new era of digital nano super duper tiny micro processors, with many hearing aids boasting Bluetooth streaming, automatic environmental programs and a varying array of “channels” and “bands,” processing sounds many thousand of times per second and can be fine-tuned like a high end professional sound equalizer.